BowenXiao1999/database_paper/README.md

 # database_paper
-My comments for paper I have read in database system area.
+Comments for paper I have read in database system area.
 Most papers are collected from top conference or journals, including but not limited to SIGMOD, VLDB, CIDR, OSDI (etc.).
+Watch and star it if you want to know my thoughts on papers!

 ## Goal
+* Track what to read and what have read.
 * Improve my academic reading/thinking.
 ESPECIALLY critical thinking.
 * Easy navigation.